ryansongvilay11/campuscare-ai-symptom-classifier/README.md

 ---

 ### **Step 1 – Run Supervised Fine-Tuning (SFT)**
-Open `final_project_12_9.py` and run the section titled:
+Open `campus_care_ai.ipynb` and run the section titled:

 **Technique 1: Supervised Fine-Tuning (SFT)**

+**SFT results are shown Figure 3 of the report

-This trains the LoRA adapters and saves the model to:
+This section trains the LoRA adapters and saves the model to:

 ```
 model-medical-sft-final/